If you have a question that is not featured on this page, please do not hesitate to contact us : email@example.com

 When do I have to complete filling out my acceptance information?

 Once you have received an acceptance letter from us you are required to complete filling out your acceptance information online as soon as possible.
 The deadline to have this information filled out by is as follows:

-Please note that a payment is due by June 17th 2020 for all payment options.
-If we have not received your payment by the June 17th deadline we may cancel your application, and retain your security deposit as an administration fee and the next student on the waitlist will be accepted.
+Please note that a payment is due by June 15th 2022 for all payment options.
+If we have not received your payment by the June 15th deadline we may cancel your application, and retain your application fee since it is non-refundable, and the next student on the waitlist will be accepted.
 Please see our cancellation policy for further information.

 The same deadlines are applicable to those using paper copies of the application.

 I have a medical concern and require special consideration in the room assignment process.
 What should I do?

 Please provide your details on the Medical, Accessibility, and Special Consideration section when completing your acceptance information within your application to provide us with more information about how we can support your success in residence.
 Students requiring special accommodations on campus are encouraged to contact the Accessible Learning Services Office on campus.
 The residence includes accessible housing options, and accessible common spaces.

 I have a lifestyle orientation that the residence may need to know about in order to support my success.
 What do I do?